DELF B1

 - an oral test: you need to know how to talk about yourself, then interact with others, and eventually present your viewpoint in French.

 Like any exam, the DELF B1 should be prepared using sample exams as well as exercises to progressively help you to reach your target.
 At Live-French.net, we usually use a specific book that has given outstanding results with our students.
-Count on 2 months if you need to focus on one part of the exam, and around 6 months if you want to seriously prepare the DELF B1 and succeed!
+Count on 2 months if you need to focus on one part of the exam, and around 6 months if you want a complete DELF B1 preparation and succeed!

 If you’re not sure what exam would be the best for you, check out our article about the DELF exam preparation